Aavin: Activities

-These dairies collect milk from district unions, process and pack in sachets and send for sale to the consumers.
-Currently the organisation is purchasing 38 lakhs to 40 lakhs litre of milk per day and it has installed cloud based technology to monitor quality, quantity, pricing, and temperature control of the milk.
-The Ambattur product Dairy is engaged in the manufacture of milk products.
-The first Hi-Tech Aavin parlour in Coimbatore will open in March 2021 and Coimbatore plant has capacity of 2 LLPD currently.
+These metro dairies collect milk from the district unions, process and pack it in sachets and distribute it to consumers.
+The organisation procures an average of 38 to 40 lakh litres of milk per day and has integrated cloud-based technology to monitor milk quality, quantity, pricing, and temperature control in real-time.
+The first Hi-Tech Aavin parlour in Coimbatore is opened on March 2021 and Coimbatore plant has capacity of 2 LLPD currently.

-In February 2021, Tamil Nadu chief minister Edappadi K Palaniswami laid the foundation stone for two major Aavin plants to be constructed at Virudhunagar.
+In February 2021, former Chief Minister of Tamil Nadu Edappadi K Palaniswami laid the foundation stone for two major Aavin plants to be constructed at Virudhunagar.
 The Enjar village unit is being constructed at ₹70.15 crore and will fill high-temperature milk automatically in tetra packets.
 The daily average output at this unit will be around 25,000 tetra packs.
 The second plant in Srivalliputhur will produce milk products like yoghurt, curd, lassi, buttermilk and other probiotics.
 Both the plants are being financed by National Bank for Agriculture and Rural Development (NABARD).

 In February 2021, Aavin floated a tender to construct an ice cream plant with a capacity of 6,000 litres per day at the company's Kottapattu complex on the Trichy-Pudukkottai national highway.
 It was proposed to be constructed at a cost of ₹43 crore under the Dairy Processing and Infrastructure Development Fund (DIDF).
 It will also house a fermented dairy production unit with a capacity of 10,000 litres/day and allied infrastructure.

 In September 2017, Aavin announced that it would be launching seven varieties of milk-based sweets for Deepavali.

 Tamil Nadu Co-operative Milk Producers' Federation Limited entered into agreements with six vendors for sale of milk and milk products produced by it within India and export to United Arab Emirates, Ajman, Oman, Qatar, Canada and US and earn around ₹6 crores per year.